NBISweden/EGA-SE-user-docs/user-guide.md

 # Requirements

-Here we'll outline procedure for encrypting and uploading using tools such as `crypt4gh` and `s3cmd`.​
+Here we'll outline the procedure for encrypting and uploading using tools such as `crypt4gh` and `s3cmd`.​

 There are different ways of getting this software and the way of